 The list of providers and the process for accessing them are detailed in our documents:

-The creation and update of master data information is a critical step in establishing a binding legal agreement between the Global Fund, suppliers and Principal Recipients.
+The creation and update of grant entity data (formerly master data) is a critical step in establishing a binding legal agreement between the Global Fund, suppliers and Principal Recipients.

 The Guidelines for Grant Budgeting describe budget requirements during the development, review and implementation of Global Fund-supported programs, and allow implementers to understand the Global Fund’s financial policies and procedures.
 They establish clear eligibility criteria for grant expenditures and requirements for monitoring and financial reporting obligations.

 A progress update/disbursement request (PU/DR) is prepared by a Principal Recipient to report on progress on the latest completed period of program implementation and to request funding.
 Our guidelines support Principal Recipients and Local Fund Agents to complete their reports.